 Unfortunately, what has replaced transcendent realities is a godless universe that operates on the principles of time, chance, and matter.
-This is expressed most clearly in Darwinism, the main tenet being “survival of the fittest.”
-Without an ultimate authority in God, people and nations are left to vie for dominance through sheer power.
+Darwinism expresses this most clearly, with the main tenet being “survival of the fittest.”
+People and nations are left to compete for dominance through sheer power without an ultimate authority in God.
 And this itself is nonsensical because ultimately, there is no meaning and all things come to nothing.
 Regardless, destructive power has replaced divine benevolent authority as a basis of government.3 The end becomes subjugation versus the common good, and that despotic end justifies the use of any means, no matter how horrific.

 The Rise and Fall of Virtue in the West